mylo-james/isntgram-ai/docs/script-audit-report.md

 **Auditor:** AI Assistant
 **Scope:** Complete npm scripts ecosystem across monorepo

+Note (2025-12-15): this is a **historical audit report**.
+The current repo uses `pnpm` scripts, Playwright starts servers directly via `playwright.config.ts`, and the previous `packages/shared-types` workspace has been removed.
+For the current state, rely on `package.json`, `.github/workflows/ci.yml`, and `docs/script-circular-dependency-fixes.md`.

 ## Executive Summary

 This audit reveals **multiple critical circular dependencies** and **runtime execution issues** in the npm scripts